Linux

 SystemCallFilter setting

-Define if systemd units are allowed to use specific syscalls or groups with the unit setting SystemCallFilter.
+Harden system and users services, by defining if they are allowed to use specific syscalls or groups, with the use of systemd unit setting SystemCallFilter.

 Overview of Linux syscalls

-An overview of the available syscalls, or system functions, that allow processes to communicate with the kernel.
+An overview of the available Linux syscalls, or system calls, that allow processes to communicate with the kernel.

 Systemd syscall filtering